pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 #### Solver parameters

-The following parameters, listed in alphabetical order, need to be specified in the `solver_parameters.json` file in the `working_directoyr`.
+The following parameters, listed in alphabetical order, need to be specified in a file with name `solver_parameters.json`.This file should be located in the `working_directory`.
 Care should be taken that the values of `d`, `e`, `h`, `l` and `rhof` match the corresponding values of the flow solver.

 parameter|type|description